microshare/microshare.github.io/docs/2/technical/microshare-platform/device-cluster-guide.md

 Once you have created your device cluster, You can now create a dashboard to view your clusters data using the tutorial in the [Dashboard Guide](/docs/2/technical/microshare-platform/dashboard-guide/).
 You can also learn on how to update your device cluster in the next section.

-You can also learn to create rules and views to manage who can see the data from your device cluster through following the guides in the Microshare® platform documentation.
+You can also learn to create rules and views to manage who can see the data from your device cluster through following the guides in the Microshare platform documentation.

 ## 3. Creating a Device Cluster by Uploading a CSV
 ---------------------------------------